Heckman Selection Model

 library(sampleSelection)

-# Outcome: log(wage), observed only for working women
+# Outcome: log(wage), observed ONLY for working women (selected sample)

 # Selection: whether the woman works (lfp = 1)

-# These affect labor force participation but not the wage rate
+# These affect labor force participation but should not directly affect wage rate

 heck_2step <- heckit(